Last update 26 October 2023Diplomatic missions

 E-mail: [email protected]

-It is necessary to strictly adhere to the time allowed to stay in the country.
-In case of delay, there is a fine for each day of exceeded stay and people can be detained by the Lebanese border and migration authorities to clarify the causes of the violation.
+It is necessary to strictly observe the authorised period of stay in the country.
+In case of default, persons pay a high fine for each day of delay and may be detained by the Lebanese border and migration authorities to clarify the reasons for the violation.

-If you travel by car, you should know that:
+If you are travelling by car, you should know that:

 Travel papers and visas